Environment Baselining Pilot

 Vehicle-mounted core samplers take soil to a depth of 1 m

-This third phase began in June 2025 and will continue until October 2025.
+This third phase began in June 2025.

 Each farm has a carbon audit to assess greenhouse gases emissions and estimate carbon sequestration/removals.
 The balance between these two metrics will provide an estimated net carbon position for the farm.